Frequently Asked Questions

 Fees & Funding FAQs

-This private loan program provides rates and terms that are competitive with Federal PLUS Loans for Graduates, and in many cases offers better rates.
+The Sallie Mae Medical School Loan is a private loan program that provides rates and terms that are competitive with Federal PLUS Loans for Graduates, and in many cases offers better rates.
 The terms of the loans themselves are where this program stands out.

 - 100% coverage of school-certified expenses with no max for all years of medical school.